this-is-angular/angular-guides/README.md

 fundamentals guides](./fundamentals/index.md) done first.
 This will help us put our name out there as a source of quality guides for Angular development.

+*Suggested topics* are only that: **suggestions** from editors. *Suggested resources* are not necessarily meant to be added as links in the guide itself.
+They are meant to be used as an inspiration for writing the guide. *Notes* are notes abouts suggested topics.

 ## Editors
 Our editors are Tim Descryver and Lars Gyrup Brink Nielsen.
 Reach out to us if you need help with your content or want to start contributing.